January 30, 2019

 Poland is already host to a number of internationally acclaimed conferences, such as InfoShare or Frontend Con, that bring together hundreds of developers to network, build expertise, discuss use cases, and share experiences.

-If you fear communication might be an issue when outsourcing to Poland, one with a gut-wrenching plot twist and a complete misunderstanding of your ideas and concepts, worry not.
+If you fear communication might be an issue when outsourcing development to Poland, one with a gut-wrenching plot twist and a complete misunderstanding of your ideas and concepts, worry not.

 Most Web developer job postings in Poland require candidates to have at least a B2-level grasp of English.
 But Poland is one of the biggest outsourcing hubs in all of Europe, and a great majority of Web developers already have experience working with English-speaking clients from all over the world.